 Rather than trying to get water to each paddock, they simplified the process by using lanes to get cattle to water.
 Two herds water out of ponds, the rest drink from troughs using piped-in water from the parish.

-"That's the most expensive part of the system," Barthe notes.
+"That's the most expensive part of the system," Barthe noted.
 They use 2-inch pipes for trunk lines and storage, and 1-inch pipes for the branches.
-They use high-volume instant shut-off tank valves wherever possible.
+They use high-volume instant-shut-off tank valves wherever possible.

 6. MECHANICAL MANAGEMENT